Ford joins GE, 3M in speeding up ventilator, respirator production

 Under the simplified design, Ford is looking at using fans from its Ford F-150 pickup’s cooled seats to make parts of the respirators.

 Additionally, Ford said its U.S. design team, working with the United Auto Workers union, was starting to test transparent full-face shields for first responders, which when paired with N95 respirator masks, could be an effective way of limiting exposure to the coronavirus.
-The company is targeting making more than 100,000 a week at facilities in Michigan.
+The company is targeting making more than 100,000 a week at non-vehicle manufacturing facilities in Michigan.

 Ultimately, Ford officials want to create an open-sourced design that others can adopt and use to make their own shields.